LeoxfZhou/Weatherwear/README.md

 - Underdressing or overdressing for the day
 - Time-consuming process of checking weather and planning outfits

-Our app addresses these issues by providing several clothing suggestions that consider multiple factors beyond simple temperature, ensuring users are comfortable and prepared for their entire day.
+Our app addresses these issues by providing several clothing suggestions that consider multiple factors rather than simple temperature, ensuring users are comfortable and prepared for their entire day.

 ## For Whom?